 To avoid this complication, we recommend a pneumococcal and pertussis vaccination for all persons aged 60 and older and persons with underlying medical conditions.

-Coronavirus – also known as SARS-CoV-2 – causes COVID-19 disease and can infect both animals and humans.
+The coronavirus – also known as SARS-CoV-2 – causes COVID-19 disease and can infect both animals and humans.
 The symptoms caused by the virus may range in severity from a sore throat to a mild cold to a severe respiratory ailment.
 Not everyone who is infected will develop symptoms.
 There is currently no complete consensus among researchers on the symptoms.
 According to the Robert Koch Institute, frequent symptoms found in conjunction with a coronavirus infection are fever, a cough, respiratory problems, and loss of the sense of taste and smell, while a runny nose is less frequent.
 Diarrhea can also be a symptom, but is even less frequent.

 Charité Berlin has developed a browser-based coronavirus app that will help you decide whether or not your symptoms indicate a coronavirus infection, before you call a screening center.

 - More information on medical treatment for coronavirus cases has been summarized by Charité Berlin (information also in English and Russian)

 - Robert Koch Institute search engine to help you find your borough health office

 - The Federal Ministry of Health has information on the coronavirus situation in Germany (in several languages)

 - The Foreign Office has information on traveling to or within areas with a high number of cases (in several languages)